cecilia-lin/CSE151A_Pokemon_Classification/README.md

 <br />

 Finally, methods to manipulate the dataset for use with our models were implemented.
-Random sampling from both winged and non-winged Pokémon was decided to be used as the method to resolve the imbalances between the two classes of Pokémon.
+To resolve the class imbalance between winged/non-winged (our two labels) Pokémon, we resorted to a simple random sampling.
 The dataset was also split into training/validation/testing sets with a 10% test split and an 80/20 training/validation split.
-We wanted to serialize our two classes, "winged" and "non-winged", so we gave each class a numerical classification, with 0 being "non-winged" and 1 being "winged".
+To serialize our two classes, "winged" and "non-winged", so we gave each class a numerical classification, with 0 being "non-winged" and 1 being "winged".
 All of the data preprocessing and augmentation described above was then applied to the dataset for the appropriate models.

 ### Models